rust-lang/book/second-edition/src/ch16-03-shared-state.md

 preventing us from capturing `counter` when we try to call `lock` on it and store the result in `num2`, which is in the second thread!
 So Rust is telling us that we can't move ownership of `counter` into multiple threads.
-This was hard to see before since we were creating the multiple threads in a loop, and Rust can't point to different threads in different iterations of the loop.
+This was hard to see before since we were creating multiple threads in a loop, and Rust can't point to different threads in different iterations of the loop.

 #### Multiple Ownership with Multiple Threads

 In Chapter 15, we were able to have multiple ownership of a value by using the smart pointer `Rc<T>` to create a reference-counted value.
-Let's try wrapping the `Mutex<T>` in `Rc<T>` in Listing 16-14, and cloning the `Rc<T>` before moving ownership to the thread.
+We mentioned in Chapter 15 that `Rc<T>` was only for single-threaded contexts, but let's try using `Rc<T>` in this case anyway and see what happens.
+We'll wrap the `Mutex<T>` in `Rc<T>` in Listing 16-14, and clone the `Rc<T>` before moving ownership to the thread.
 We'll switch back to the `for` loop for creating the threads, and keep the `move` keyword with the closure:

 <span class="filename">Filename: src/main.rs</span>